 Defeating factory farming is an international task and Farm Forward has identified the world’s largest democracy, India, as the nation where our support can provide the greatest per-dollar impact.

 Since 2013, Farm Forward has worked to identify and help fund some of the most innovative programs working toward humane and sustainable agriculture in South Asia.
-Our granting programs especially aim to empower India’s hundreds of millions of farmers1 to find their own unique path to resist factory farming, preserve rural life, enhance community health, and create animal agriculture systems that are both humane and productive.
+Our granting programs especially aim to empower India’s hundreds of millions of farmers1 to find their own unique path to resist factory farming, preserve rural life, enhance community health, and create animal agriculture systems that are both productive and more humane.

 Internationalizing the Fight Against Factory Farming

-Global meat production has increased by more than five times since 1950, and while people are eating less meat in the US, factory farming is the fastest growing method of animal production worldwide.2 In India and China, especially, meat production is on the rise,3 and due to the scale of their populations, their future effect all of us.
-The environmental problems caused by factory farming, like climate change4 and pandemic influenza,5 know no boundaries and the animals that produce the meat we eat in America are often raised abroad.
-The bottom line is that with our globalized economy, factory farming anywhere in the world is a threat to animal welfare and ecological stability everywhere in the world.
+Global meat production has increased fivefold since 1950, and while people are eating less meat in the US, factory farming is the fastest growing method of animal production worldwide.2 Meat production is on the rise in India and China especially,3 and due to the scale of their populations, their futures effect all of us.
+The environmental problems caused by factory farming—like climate change4 and pandemic influenza5—know few conventional boundaries, and the meat we eat in America is often produced by animals raised abroad.
+With our globalized economy, factory farming anywhere in the world is a threat to animal welfare and ecological stability everywhere in the world.

-Unlike in the US where we now face the expensive, challenging process of rebuilding traditional, higher-welfare methods for raising poultry, in India we simply need to preserve and expand the innovative traditional systems already producing so much of India’s animal products.
-Unlike in America, where farmers and consumers alike have forgotten the value of heritage genetics as cheaper hybrid chickens came to comprise 99 percent of the market, Indians still recognize the superior value of slower-growing birds.
-In the areas where we are providing grant support in South India, locals typically pay up to more than double the amount for heritage or “country birds,” as they are referred to locally.
+Unlike in the US where we now face the expensive, challenging process of rebuilding traditional, higher-welfare methods for raising poultry, in India we simply need to preserve and expand the traditional systems already producing so much of India’s animal products.
+Unlike in America, where farmers and consumers alike forgot the value of heritage genetics as cheaper hybrid chickens came to comprise 99 percent of the market, Indians still recognize the superior value of slower-growing birds.
+In the areas of South India where we provide grant support, locals typically pay up to more than double the amount for heritage or “country birds,” as they are referred to locally.